-House Assistants help create a community in Drew’s six themed housing options.
+House Assistants help create a community in Drew’s five themed housing options.
 HA’s have similar roles to RA’s with the addition of promoting and communicating their house’s theme across campus.

 - Spirituality House: A house for people interested in spirituality and religion.

 - UMOJA House: A house for people interested in the spirit, history, and culture of Pan-Africanism.